adgellida/data-protection-list/README.md

 ### 4-2 Applications

-The proposed applications for Android and derivatives must be searched first in the free F-Droid application store (guarantee that they do not have third-party trackers) and only if they are not, in the Aurora Store.
-These stores must be downloaded directly from their respective official web pages.
+The applications proposed for Android and derivatives must be searched first in the free F-Droid application store (guarantee that they do not have third-party trackers) and only if they are not, in Aurora Store, a Google Play proxy allowing access to their free applications anonymously (never connect with a personal Google account, always anonymously).

+These stores must be downloaded directly from their official web pages.
+Remember then to withdraw the authorization to install unknown applications to your browser, for security reasons (settings> applications> browser used).

 **Android and derivatives :**